Power System Dynamics, Winter 2025

 Class Syllabus

 We will cover how to think about power system dynamics, from various models to current challenges.
+It is surprising nontrivial to understand why the power system is stable, since disturbances occur constantly–from turning on and off lights to lightning strike on the lines–and there is no explicit real-time communication in the grid.
 We will develop a rigorous way of looking at system dynamics and explain what measures are taken and what control schemes are implemented to maintain the stability of power systems.
 We will get to a point where we can read and understand advanced methods as described in recent papers published in the scientific literature.
 For more information, see syllabus.

 This is the main website for this class.
 The Canvas Site is only used to post grades.